 After ordering drinks, I peruse the entrée section of the menu.
 As usual, this menu was different, serving two new items since our last visit.

 Speaking of lemon-ricotta pancakes, I recently had the most delicious order at Primo Piatto at Disney’s Riviera.

 The entrees at the California Grill brunch always seem to be a hit or a miss for me.
 That’s one of the slight downfalls I mentioned above.
 I’ve had several excellent offerings and a few that I didn’t care for that much.

 At the same time, I can also say I’ve probably had the best omelet I’ve ever tasted here.
 And it was stuffed full of lobster.

 Overall, I think the buffet portion has more substantial offerings than some entree selections.
 So keep this in mind when you place your entree order.

 Here are a few of the items we’ve ordered.

 - Blueberry Pancakes–Unfortunately, these are a lot prettier than what they actually taste like.

-Overall the lobster omelet has been my favorite entree to date California Grill Brunch.
+Overall the lobster omelet has been my favorite entree to date at the California Grill Brunch.
 It was full of delicious lobster and had a bechamel-like sauce on top.

-I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles Cilantro, Parsley for this visit.
+I decided to go with the Chicken Toast–Avocado, House Made Sourdough, Aji Panca Mayo, Yuzu Pickles, Cilantro, and Parsley for this visit.

 It was okay but not as good as the omelet I had previously tried.
 The chicken was served very hot and topped with pickles and pickled onions.
 There was also a spread of avocado underneath the chicken.

-My only complaint on this dish was the brioche toast was a little soggy when I finally got toward the middle.
+My only complaint about this dish was the brioche toast was a little soggy when I finally got to the middle.
 However, it is quite a large entree.
 This piece of chicken was massive.